JanX2/LSMSmartCategorizer/ReadMe.txt

-NOTE: Some of the funcationalities requires an internet connection.
+NOTE: Some of the functionality requires an internet connection.

 ~~~~~~~~~~~~~~~~~~~~~~~~
 1. What is this project?
 ~~~~~~~~~~~~~~~~~~~~~~~~
 LSMSmartCategorizer uses Latent Semantic Mapping (LSM) framework to categorize news feeds.
-It instends to provide an example of basic usage of LSM framework.
+It intends to provide an example of basic usage of LSM framework.